 - a.
-Within twenty (20) days of the Grievance Mediation report, the Association may advance the grievance to level four by written notification to the Superintendent and the American Arbitration Association. - b.
-The Arbitrator shall be chosen from a list provided by the AAA.
-Selection and hearing shall be in accordance with the Voluntary Rules and Regulations of the AAA.
+Within twenty (20) days of the Grievance Mediation report, the Association may advance the grievance to level four by written notification to the Superintendent and the FMCS. - b.
+The Arbitrator shall be chosen from a list provided by the FMCS.
+Selection and hearing shall be in accordance with the FMCS regulations.
 The Arbitrator shall hold the necessary hearing promptly and issue the decision within such time as may be agreed upon.
 The decision shall be in writing and a copy sent to all parties present at the hearing.
 The decision of the Arbitrator shall be binding on both the Board and the Association. - c.
 The Arbitrator shall expressly confine himself/ herself to the precise issue(s) submitted for arbitration, and shall have no authority to determine any other issue(s) not so submitted to him/her or to submit observations or declarations of opinion which are not directly essential in reaching the determination.
 The Arbitrator shall not have the authority to add to, delete from, or modify the provisions of this Agreement. - d.
 The costs for arbitration shall be shared equally by the Board and the Association.